patrickcollins12/esphome-fan-controller/README.md

 This project describes how to build a quiet thermostat controlled fan for cooling your media console, cupboard or other enclosed area with Gaming Consoles (PS5) and Computers.

-I'll describe how to setup the software and hardware.
 The software is ESPHome and Home Assistant.
 The hardware is an ESP32 with a regular 12v 120mm Computer Fan (PWM) and a Temperature Sensor (DHT11).

-This is a  smart thermostat which intelligently increases and decreases the 12v fan speed in order to maintain a perfect temperature in your cabinet.
-Nobody likes dumb thermostats that constantly switch on/off powerful and noisy fans to maintain a temperature.

 ## Cost
 The electronic parts are $29 USD including the ESP32.
 Probably up to $40 once you add some mounting parts and a project box.